 In accordance with the Geneva College Procedures for Administrative College-Initiated Withdrawal of Student, a student may be dismissed from the program if the student exhibits evidence of psychological, physical or behavioral problems that could disrupt the academic process or present a danger to the student or other members of the College community (students, faculty, administration, staff, or others).
 This would include individuals and potential counselees at a practicum or internship site.
+This overall policy is explained further in the college catalog and student handbook published on the Geneva website.
+This policy also may pertain to a student returning from hospital confinement who needs extended observation.
+For further clarification, please refer to the later sections in the M.A. in Counseling Program Handbook entitled "Professional and Ethical Standards" and "Faculty Responsibilities" as well as to overall college policies pertaining to disciplinary procedures and withdrawals.
+These latter policies are written in the Geneva College Catalog and/or Student Handbook which are published on the college website.

 According to Geneva College's Graduate Education Policy, "graduate students do receive academic credit for a grade of C but should be cautioned that C level work is not considered to be acceptable graduate work, that a 3.00 is required for graduation, and that students may not have more than two C's."
 In the MA in Counseling Programs, students must maintain a 3.0 Grade Point Average (GPA) to remain in good standing.
-Students whose GPA's fall below 3.0 will be placed on academic probation for a maximum of three semesters (fall, spring, summer) or until the GPA is raised to a 3.0 or higher.
+Students whose GPA's fall below 3.0 will be placed on academic probation for a maximum of three semesters (fall, spring, and summer) or until the GPA is raised to a 3.0 or higher, whichever occurs first.
 Students on academic probation must consult with their advisor to develop a written revised Plan of Studies aimed toward remediation.
+Students on academic probation will be evaluated by a faculty committee before probationary status is removed.
 Students on academic probation or with more than two "C" grades will not be permitted to take the Comprehensive Examination or schedule practicum/internship credits.
 Students may be on academic probation for no more than three semesters, after which they will be dismissed from the MA in Counseling Program if the GPA remains below a 3.0.
 Students with more than two "C's" must retake classes so that no more than two "C" grades remain on the final MA in Counseling transcript.

-Students in the Marriage and Family Counseling Program (60 credits) will complete:
+Students in the Marriage, Couple, and Family Counseling Program (60 credits) will complete: